-- 1. Condemns in the strongest terms the long-standing and ongoing systematic, widespread and gross violations of human rights in and by the Democratic People's Republic of Korea, including those that may amount to crimes against humanity according to the commission of inquiry on human rights in the Democratic People's Republic of Korea, established by the Human Rights Council in its resolution 22/13 of 21 March 2013, 14 and those identified by the group of independent experts on accountability for human rights violations in the Democratic People's Republic of Korea, 15 established pursuant to Council resolution 31/18 of 23 March 2016, 16 and by the Office of the United Nations High Commissioner for Human Rights, including its field-based structure in Seoul, during its ongoing monitoring and documentation work, and the continuing impunity for such violations; - 2.
-Expresses its very serious concern about: - (a) The persistence of continuing reports of violations of human rights, including the detailed findings made by the commission of inquiry in its report, by the Office of the United Nations High Commissioner for Human Rights in its ongoing monitoring and documentation work and by the Special Rapporteur on the situation of human rights in the Democratic People's Republic of Korea, such as: - (i) Torture and other cruel, inhuman or degrading treatment or punishment, including inhuman conditions of detention; all forms of sexual and gender-based violence, including rape, in particular against women and girls; extrajudicial, summary and arbitrary executions; the imposition of the death penalty for political and religious reasons; public executions; extrajudicial and arbitrary detention; the absence of due process and the rule of law, including fair trial
+1. Condemns in the strongest terms the long-standing and ongoing systematic, widespread and gross violations of human rights in and by the Democratic People's Republic of Korea, including those that may amount to crimes against humanity according to the commission of inquiry on human rights in the Democratic People's Republic of Korea, established by the Human Rights Council in its resolution 22/13 of 21 March 2013,16 and those identified by the group of independent experts on accountability for human rights violations in the Democratic People's Republic of Korea,17 established pursuant to Council resolution 31/18 of 23 March 2016,18 and by the Office of the United Nations High Commissioner for Human Rights, including its field-based structure in Seoul, during its ongoing monitoring and documentation work, and the continuing impunity for such violations;

+2. Expresses its very serious concern about:

+(a) The persistence of continuing reports of violations of human rights, including the detailed findings made by the commission of inquiry in its report, by the Office of the United Nations High Commissioner for Human Rights in its ongoing monitoring and documentation work and by the Special Rapporteur on the situation of human rights in the Democratic People's Republic of Korea, such as:

-14 See Official Records of the General Assembly, Sixty-eighth Session, Supplement No. 53 (A/68/53), chap.
+16 See Official Records of the General Assembly, Sixty-eighth Session, Supplement No. 53 (A/68/53), chap.
 IV, sect.
 A.

-15 See A/HRC/34/66/Add.1.
+17 See A/HRC/34/66/Add.1.

-16 See Official Records of the General Assembly, Seventy-first Session, Supplement No. 53 (A/71/53), chap.
+18 See Official Records of the General Assembly, Seventy-first Session, Supplement No. 53 (A/71/53), chap.
 IV, sect.
 A.